tyr1k/autoapprove/README.md

 1. Store the script in a location accessible by Bamboo.
 2. In your Bamboo plan, add a task to execute this script.
 This could be done as a final task in your build plan, or as part of a deployment project.
-3. Ensure that the user credentials used in the script (currently set to `assistant:assistant`) have the necessary permissions to approve pull requests in Bitbucket.
+3. Ensure that the user credentials used in the script (currently set to `username:password`) have the necessary permissions to approve pull requests in Bitbucket.

 ## Script